 Many people aren’t aware that products such as eye shadow, blush, pressed powder, and lipstick should be cleaned!
 These products tend to come into contact with your fingers, which can lead to unsanitary or dirty makeup.
 To prevent this, develop a habit of cleaning your makeup — all of it — after it comes into contact with your hands (or anyone else’s hand, for that matter.)

 There are several products available to clean your makeup tools.
 They can be found in all the locations where makeup is found.
-If you weren’t able to find these ready-made product then a spray bottle with rubbing alcohol can be used to sanitize your makeup products between uses.
+If you weren’t able to find these ready-made products then a spray bottle with rubbing alcohol can be used to sanitize your makeup products between uses.
 Try to keep makeup stored in a cool place whenever possible.
-Heat breaks down and spoils products such as: foundations, concealers, and cream shadows faster, and can melt your lip colors.
+Heat breaks down and spoils products such as foundations, concealers, and cream shadows faster, and can melt your lip colours.

 Three times a year, check all your products for expiry dates.
 Throw away anything that has expired.
 You don’t drink spoiled milk– so why would you put expired foundation on your face?
 Most products have an expiry date or a “best before” date printed on the package.
 As a general rule, the following guidelines should be observed for makeup shelf-life.

 General Expected Lifetime:

 Liquid and cream foundation: 2 years

 Lipstick: 1 year

 Eye Shadow: 2 (creams, 12 – 18 months)

 Eye Cream:6 months

 Face cream: 1 – 2 years (depends on ingredients; natural and plant-based ingredients spoil more quickly.
 Check labels carefully.)